 Little Italy Landmark Sign

-The landmark sign was constructed as a tribute to this immigrant neighborhood which, until the late 1960s, was the hub of the world’s tuna fishing and canning industry.
-The nautical theme can be seen in the portholes at the top of the pillars, the blue neon of the lettering and the cable span which holds up the sign.
-The mosaic tile work on each side of the street tells how this immigrant community is historically tied to the bay, the church and the Italian homeland.
-This sign is a testament to the preservation of Little Italy’s cultural heritage and to the ongoing revitalization of this dynamic urban ethnic neighborhood in Downtown San Diego.
+The sign is nautically themed to represent the immigrant community who came before us with portholes at the top of the pillars, blue neon lettering and cables that hold the sign up.
+The mosaic tile work on each side of the street tells the story of how this historical community is tied to the bay, the church and the Italian homeland.
+This sign is a testament to the preservation of Little Italy’s cultural heritage and the ongoing innovation of this dynamic urban ethnic neighborhood in Downtown San Diego.

 Some of the most memorable events in Little Italy have happened under the Little Italy sign; such as the XX Winter Olympic Opening Ceremony Celebration in 2006 and 2006 FIFA World Cup Celebration.
 The stories of these events and the Little Italy Landmark Sign are permanently etched in granite and mounted to the Little Italy sign’s pillars.
 Come and relive the experience and read the stories of these amazing events.